 Item copyright: © Australian War Memorial

 This item is licensed under CC BY-NC

-Survivors' Roll of Honour from the 'Anzac Centenary Print Portfolio'
+Invisible sun (the other side) from the 'Anzac Centenary Print Portfolio'

 The dichotomy of how we remember war is the subject of Mike Parr’s work 'Invisible sun (the other side)', manifest in his creation of a double-sided print to represent the division of public and private memory.

 “At the going down of the sun and in the morning we will remember them” is a refrain from the Ode of Remembrance, and is repeated in decreasing fonts on the front side of the print so that the text narrows towards a vanishing point at the bottom.
 Parr was interested in the function of formal and official public memory, a form that tends towards the universalisation and monumentalisation of traumatic events.
 The artist decided that the diminishing text of the refrain was a melancholic device as well as a reflection on the passage of memory through generations.

 On the other side of the print Parr started with a portrait created from his own reflection in the highly polished surface of the blank plate.
 It is a gently anamorphic, generic Parr portrait image of his own father.
 The hand-etched text recounts the Parr family’s military history, specifically that of his uncle Edgar in the First World War and of his father in the Second World War.
 The text is deliberately almost illegible, reflecting the often opaque and convoluted nature of personal memory.
 The two sides of the print thus combine to present remembrance as a constant shift between the public and the private, the formalised and the almost forgotten.